tkushner/NN_verifyDynamics/README.md

 ## Instructions to Compile

-Please modify the file Makefile.locale to help us find Gurobi.
+Please modify the file Makefile.locale to help find Gurobi.

-For a Mac with the latest gurobi7.52 installed your likely settings will be:
+For a Mac with Gurobi 8.1:

 > HOST_ARCH=mac64
-> GUROBI_PATH=/Library/gurobi752

-For a linux box, your settins will be:

-> ARCH=linux64 # if you are using a linux box
-> GUROBI_PATH=/opt/gurobi752
+> GUROBI_PATH=/Library/gurobi810

 You should feel free to modify these two variables.
 The Makefile will look for Gurobi headers under